What is Polybutylene Pipe and Should You Replace It?

 What is a Good Replacement for Polybutylene Pipe?

-Here at Repipe Specialists, our repiping services utilize onlymade-in-the-USA high quality copper (Grade L) or Uponor PEX tubing.
+Here at Repipe Specialists, our repiping services utilize only made-in-the-USA high quality copper (Grade L) or Uponor PEX tubing.
 Both systems are backed by a lifetime warranty.

 TOC